 US stock indexes fell

-Due to a fall in yields, the prices of mutual funds and ETFs investing in junk bonds such as the American Funds American High-Income Trust Class A (AHITX), the T. Rowe Price High Yield Fund Advisor Class (PAHIX), the SPDR Barclays Capital High Yield Bond ETF (JNK), and the iShares iBoxx $ High Yield Corporate Bond Fund (HYG) rose in the week ended April 1.
+Junk bond yields rose week-over-week by 53 basis points and ended at 9.4% on January 15, 2016.
+Due to the rise in yields, weekly returns of mutual funds investing in junk bonds such as the American Funds American High-Income Trust Class A (AHITX) and the T. Rowe Price High Yield Fund Advisor Class (PAHIX) fell in the week ended January 15.

-This series will cover the developments in the primary and secondary markets for high yield debt and leveraged loans.
-We’ll begin with developments in the high yield primary market issuance.
+This series will cover the developments in the primary and secondary markets for high-yield debt and leveraged loans.
+We will begin with developments in the high yield primary market issuance.